P2PModels/wallofshame-docs/docs/index.md

 ## Demo

-If you want to test the current version of the prototype check the [live demo](https://p2pmodels.eu).
+If you want to test the current version of the prototype check the [live demo](https://observatorio.p2pmodels.eu/).

+## Organization and project information

+If you want to know about the project and organization that developed it, ckeck the [P2P Models: the case of Smart](https://p2pmodels.eu/smart/).

 ## Prototype architecture